panchtatvam/ro.vu_hugo/content/passions/books/index.md

 # Books Recommended to Me by People I Admire
 "Subtle Art of not Giving a F" -Mark Manson
 - DRU

 "Everything is F’d" - Mark manson
 - DRU:  "Book about hope"

 What I Talk about When I Talk about Running: A Memoir -Haruki Murakami (audio book version)
 - Fern: "A meditation on preparation and quiet dedication."

 Gentleman in Moscow -Amor Towles (audio version)
 - Fern: "The main character handles problems with grace - like a gentleman."

 The Bodhi Tree Grows in L.A.: Tales of a Buddhist Monk in America -Bhante Walpola Piyananda
 - Fern: "Short story life lessons"

 Zen and the Art of Motorcycle Maintenance
 - JPR

 Still Life with Woodpecker
 - JPR

 The Magus
 - JPR

 One is The World -Richard Haass.
 - Brad C: "An explanation of the world in a thoughtful, comprehensive and accessible way."

 Ishmael by Daniel Quinn
 - Sheefra

 The Four Agreements by Don Miguel Ruiz
 - Sheefra
 - DRU

 Way of the Peaceful Warrior -Dan Milkman.
 - Sheefra

 Where the Crawdads sing
 - Sheefra

 The Ages of Globalization -Jeffrey Sachs.
 - Kama: "Provides so much context and foundation for understanding what is happening in our world.
 It’s history, but the narratives he provides and threads he weaves together are next level.
 I gravitate to the macro, so this was especially nerd boner inducing for me."
 (LOL Kama -JRO)

 World War Z
 - Kama: "I have watched the movie a thousand times and finally picked up the book.
 It is a collection of recollections on which the movie is based.
 Fantastic shit, and if you still think you’re having a bad day after, you weren’t paying attention."

 Good Omens by Gaiman and Pratchett
 - Kama: Just delightful in every conceivable way.

 Decameron by Boccaccio.
 - Kama: "You would never guess it was written in the 1300’s.
 The plague section is gruesome, and the stories hold up brilliantly.
 That’s my fave from the Classics bin."

 Predictably Irrational
 - Daniella: "I love behavioral economics and this is such a fascinating non-fiction read.
 I blew through it and I think about it to this day."

 High Performance Habits
 - Daniella: "I listened to this for the first time on audiotape last year and I think about this one line a lot ‘if you leave your growth to randomness you’re destined for mediocrity""

 The Fran Lebowitz Reader
 - Daniella: "If I’m on a desert island I think I’d want a laugh.
 This one made me laugh aloud"

 For Those I Loved -Martin gray
 - SCW: "Best life story i've ever read - ups and downs - survival, thriving, everything in between."

 Long Walk to Freedom -Nelson mandela
 - SCW: "A remarkable man who stuck to his convictions and stepped into greatness."

 [Doors of Perception](https://en.wikipedia.org/wiki/The_Doors_of_Perception) -Aldous Huxley
 - Raki: "I want to experiment, study, and see how our mind/brain works"

 An introduction to Buddhism, Dalai Lama
 - Raki: "Seeking spiritual path to figure out my purpose of existence."

 Homo Sapiens
 - Saygin: "Tells the story of human history and how we have evolved from an ape in a philosophical and deeply researched, investigative manner."

 Siddharta
 - Sagyin: "The life Buddha and how he became the wise soul."
 - Andrew R: "Huge impact on me in terms of accepting moments in life, and trying to reach personal nirvana."

 Awaken the giant within -Tony robbins
 - Saygin: "An awareness that the power is within - to create the most valuable life"

 The Forty Rules of Love -Elif Shafak
 - Saygin: "Rumi's life as if you're there with him - feeling his love and suffering and what he's been through"

 Don Quixote
 - Stu: "The humor and self-awareness feels like a contemporary novel but it was written hundreds of years ago.
 Uses humor and absurdity to comment on life’s pursuits."

 Unbearable Lightness of Being
 - Stu: "Impeccable job at breaking down a guy’s different relationships, and capturing the "we’ve all thought that" type of inner monologues.
 Quick read."

 Brothers Karamazov
 - Stu: "Enjoyable, dense and heavy.
 It has everything you need to know in life."

 Wine Simple
 - Kruck

 Social Engineering.
 The Science of Human Hacking
 - Cliff

 Mass Pursuasion Method
 - Cliff

 The Innovators Spirit
 - Paul G

 - Sapiens
 - SCW

 Body Keeps the Score
 - Meli

 Artists Way
 - Paulina

 Fighting for your Marriage
 - Karen D

 Of Love and Other Demons
 - Karen G

 Gene Keys
-    - -Ash
+- Ash

 [The Continuum Concept: In Search Of Happiness Lost](https://www.amazon.com/Continuum-Concept-Happiness-Classics-Development/dp/0201050714)
-    - -Sheefra
+- Sheefra

 [The Celestine Prophecy: An Adventure](https://www.amazon.com/Celestine-Prophecy-Adventure-James-Redfield/dp/0446671002)
 - Ash

 [The Hive](https://www.amazon.com/Hive-Barry-Lyga/dp/1525300601)
 - Ash ?

 Marcus Aurelius
 - Dad

 Radical Acceptance
 - JB

 Hooked
 - Cliff

 # JRO's bookshelf